 In the UK they call it Blue Ensign and possibly more names but they seem to be the same plant.
 I believe there are lots of variations in its homeland around Argentina, Brazil etc. ‘Black and Blue’ is a bred variation about half the height which I like in a confined place because it flowers solidly through all the warmer months.
 It appears on this site under ‘Black and Blue’.
 There is also now ‘Black and Bloom’ which seems purely a marketing exercise as it looks pretty much identical to ‘Black and Blue’.
 The importers say it comes into flower earlier than ‘Black and Blue’ but if you want variation I would not buy both plants.
 I am not going to stock ‘Black and Bloom’.

 Guaranitica large form has the same lovely flowers but tends to be more shrubby – it does not run! – with branches and flowers at different times in summer than the species.
 It also grows slower.
 The species comes up in spring, grows quite quickly and flowers.
-Frost doesn’t matter for the species As of February 23 I don’t have stock but have done some cuttings.as it will be underground but it can affect the large form a bit if you go less than -2C.
+Frost doesn’t matter but it could die down if badly frosted to return in springt , I have some stock as at September 23

 Variations of blue guaraniticas will be endless I think and there is even a red one bred in Argentina and now available in Australia under a different name..
 Also very invasive.